Organic chemistry in the first phases of Solar-type protostars: MOLECULAR OUTFLOW SHOCKS: THE SPACE CHEMICAL LABORATORIES

-When considering the case of L1157-B1, where the largest number of iCOMs is detected, there is a predominance of O-bearing iCOMs, seven detected, against only three and one N- and S- bearing iCOMs, respectively (see Tab. \ref{tab:sec6-table-iCOMs}).
+When considering the case of L1157-B1 , where the largest number of iCOMs is detected, there is a predominance of O-bearing iCOMs, seven detected, against only three N- and and one S- bearing iCOMs (Tab. \ref{tab:sec6-table-iCOMs}).
 In general, the abundances of iCOMs other than methanol are similar, $\sim 10^{-8}$, within a factor of 3, and represent about 2--5\% of the methanol abundance.
-Puzzlingly, relatively large iCOMs such as acetone, ethylene glycol, acrylonitrile and ethyl cyanide have not been detected so far, despite they are commonly observed towards hot corinos.
-What makes this lack of detection more puzzling is that, on average, iCOM abundances in L1157-B1 are larger than those measured in hot corinos by a factor 2-10, depending on the species, with the possible exception of dimethyl ether \citep{Lefloch2017}. \citet{Arce2008} were the first to notice that the iCOM abundances relative to methanol are similar to that found in massive hot cores and molecular clouds in the Galactic Center region.
-Assuming that iCOMs form on the grain surfaces, these authors suggested that the dust mantle composition in the L1157 dark cloud could be similar to that in hot cores and the Galactic Center molecular clouds.
+Puzzlingly, relatively large iCOMs such as acetone, ethylene glycol, acrylonitrile and ethyl cyanide have not been detected so far.
+Note that, on average, iCOM abundances in L1157-B1 are higher than those measured in hot corinos by a factor 2-10, depending on the species, with the possible exception of dimethyl ether \citep{Lefloch2017}. \citet{Arce2008} were the first to notice that the iCOM abundances relative to methanol are similar to those found in massive hot cores and molecular clouds in the Galactic Center region.

-Finally, \citet{Holdship2019} analysed the line profiles of a sample of eight molecular outflow shocks.
+Finally, \citet{Holdship2019} analysed the iCOM line profiles of a sample of eight molecular outflow shocks .
 They found an approximately constant abundance ratio of methanol over acetaldehyde in the lower-velocity gas and suggested that this is in favor of a grain surface scenario for acetaldehyde formation.
-However, we note that, if acetaldehyde is formed by the ethanol \citep{Vazart2020} which is probably a grain-surface product \citep{Perrero2022}, a constant abundance ratio [CH$_3$OH]/[CH$_3$CHO] would likely result too. \citet{Holdship2019} also found evidence for the destruction of methanol and acetaldehyde in the post-shock gas of fast outflows \citep[see also][]{Suutarinen2014}.
-We caution, though, that these results need to be verified using high-spatial-resolution maps of shocked regions.
+However, we note that, if acetaldehyde is formed from ethanol \citep{Vazart2020}, which is probably a grain-surface product \citep{Perrero2022-ethanol}, a constant abundance ratio [CH$_3$OH]/[CH$_3$CHO] would likely result as well. \citet{Holdship2019} also found evidence for the destruction of methanol and acetaldehyde in the post-shock gas of fast outflows \citep[see also][]{Suutarinen2014}.
+We caution, though, that these results, based on the line profile analysis, need to be confirmed by high-spatial-resolution maps of shocked regions.